CP-STA/St-Andrews-Competitive-Programming/README.md

 ## The Team

-Currently consists of five St Andrews students from around the world.
+Currently consists of seven St Andrews students from around the world.
 Learn more about the members that power this club [here](the_team.md).